 If you youse WordPress there will be no problem for you to choose a responsive theme.
 By choosing one there is no need to have the mobile version of the website on a separate domain.

 Like in most other cases you can have free or paid options.
-Free ones are very solid.
+The free ones are very solid.
 But if you want to invest a bit, be free to use the paid one for more originality.

 In case you are not using a theme but instead, a custom website, consider hiring a developer.
 He will make a responsive website out of a static one.